Enterprise-CMCS/managed-care-review/docs/technical-design/endpoints.md

 Recall the `schema.prisma` file.
 We're saying, in the `State` model (`client.state`, in this snippet), get the first record.
 From that result, give us the `name` field, and we'll assign it to a key of `name` in the object that we return.
 (Note that our object key can be whatever we want (as long as it matches the types we just made).
 It doesn't have to match the property name from the result, but in many cases that will make the most sense.)

+Also note that here we need the DataExportType that we just created in the domain model.

 #### Adding our method to the store

 Once we've defined this Prisma method, we can add it to our store, which will in turn make it available to our resolvers.